 Contact: Giles Adey, Head of Registration & Coroners Tel: 03000 410586 Email: email@example.com Tel: 01622 221003.

-Cabinet Committee consultation has been planned and the proposed decision will be considered at the Environment and Transport Cabinet Committee meeting on 19 March 2019.
+The decision was considered and endorsed at the Environment and Transport Cabinet Committee meeting on 19 March 2019.

 Financial implications: Historically providers have either fully or partially subsidised the service.
 This was because they absorbed the costs as a loss leader on the basis that the family of the deceased appointed them to carry out the funeral arrangements.
 Through our engagement with the market and our current service providers it became clear that this subsidy was not sustainable and that providers would in future be seeking full cost recovery.